jhouse233/ScoreSync_frontend/README.md

 ### Author
 - Jeremy House
-- Builts as part of TripleTen's Software Engineering Program - blending a background in music composition with full-stack web development
+- Built as part of TripleTen's Software Engineering Program - blending a background in music composition with full-stack web development